algoasylum/ExploringTheUnseen/Posts/LinePlots-rural-2020.md

 <img src="../code/images/rural_pm2.5_bar.png"   /><br>
 Fig 1 : PM2.5 values for 6 Indian cities represented as a Bar Chart<br>

-This figure shows `stacked bar chart` of daily median values for `PM2.5` across various cities.
+This figure shows `Stacked Bar Chart` of daily median values for `PM2.5` across various cities.
 This gives a high-level overview of the trends across the cities in a single chart.
-X axis is Dates and Y axis represents median values of pollutants calculated over a 24-hour frame.
+X-axis is Dates and Y-axis represents median values of pollutants calculated over a 24-hour frame.

 ## Lets plot some!